 Horseback riding is a great way to see the beautiful scenery of Zandvoort.
 There are several stables in the area, so you can easily find a place to rent a horse.
 Just be sure to wear comfortable shoes.

 There are several stables in the area, so you can easily find a place to ride a horse or go on a horseback riding tour.
 Good news!
 Horse riding is also a great workout!

 How to Get to Zandvoort from Amsterdam

-So let’s start with how you are going to go to the Zandvoort beach.
-It normally only takes you 30 minutes to arrive at Zandvoort aan Zee if you’re traveling from Amsterdam Central Station.
+So let’s start with how you will go to the Zandvoort beach.
+It normally only takes 30 minutes to arrive at Zandvoort aan Zee if you’re traveling from Amsterdam Central Station.

-You should reach the beach in under an hour, even if you start off on the outskirts of Amsterdam.
+You should reach the beach in under an hour, even if you start on the outskirts of Amsterdam.
 Although there is a train line from Amsterdam to Zandvoort aan Zee, you can alternatively travel to Haarlem to change trains before continuing to Zandvoort.

 The direct train makes additional stops in Amsterdam Sloterdijk and Haarlem en route to its destination in Zandvoort aan Zee.
 You might find downloading the NS-app (local rail information) or the 9292 apps (Dutch public transportation timetables) beneficial to prepare for your trip.

 Beachhouse Hotel is a family-run hotel with a friendly atmosphere and very comfortable rooms.
 All the rooms have private bath, toilet, cable TV, air conditioning and telephone.
 The hotel is situated at the beach in Zandvoort, only 5 minutes walk from the beach and 10 minutes from Zandvoort city center.